-Mark Weidenbaum, MD, specializes in treating a broad range of spinal disorders in both adults and children, including spinal deformity, arthritis, trauma, tumors, instability, and degenerative conditions.
-His surgical procedures range from minimally invasive and microsurgical approaches to complex spinal reconstructions.
+Mark Weidenbaum, MD, treats a broad range of spinal disorders in adults and children, including deformities, arthritis, trauma, tumors, instability, and degenerative conditions.
+His surgical procedures range from minimally invasive, microsurgical approaches to complex spinal reconstructions.

-Dr. Weidenbaum is active in basic science as well as in clinical research and has published numerous scientific articles in peer-reviewed journals.
-He is particularly interested in spinal deformity and degeneration and travels regularly to participate in scientific exchanges as well as in care for patients with challenging conditions.
-Dr. Weidenbaum also holds leadership roles in national and international spine surgery organizations.
+Dr. Weidenbaum is active in basic science as well as clinical research and has published numerous scientific articles in peer-reviewed journals.
+He is particularly interested in spinal deformity and degeneration and travels regularly to participate in scientific exchanges and care for patients with challenging conditions.
+Dr. Weidenbaum holds leadership roles in national and international spine surgery organizations.

 |1977||Bachelor of Science, Chemistry|

 College of Physicians and Surgeons of Columbia University, New York, NY

 |1982-1983||Resident, General Surgery|

 |1986-1987||Resident, Orthopaedic Surgery|

 New York Orthopaedic Hospital, NewYork-Presbyterian Hospital, Columbia University Medical Center, New York, NY